-Proven fault can be an uphill battle — this is the reason why it’s essential to hire a slip and fall attorney immediately following your accident.
+Proving fault can be an uphill battle — this is the reason why it’s essential to hire a slip and fall attorney immediately following your accident.
 Attorney Carbone investigates slip, trip and fall cases to establish liability.
 Sometimes, this means retaining expert opinion to offer testimony about the dangerous conditions that caused your accident.

 To find out how much your slip and fall case is worth and what compensation you may be owed, click here.

 How Our Slip and Fall Attorney Can Help

-Our Jersey City accident lawyer has decades of experience working with the insurance groups to make sure our Jersey City slip and fall accident clients receive the compensation that they deserve.
-He will negotiate with the property owner and insurance company to make sure all your needs have been met.
-While most cases are settled prior to trial, Attorney Carbone has three decades of experience in the courtroom and fight on your behalf.
+Our Jersey City accident lawyer has decades of experience working with the insurance groups to make sure our slip and fall accident clients receive the compensation that they deserve.
+A Case for Carbone means turning over the claims process and working to make sure all your needs have been met.
+While most cases are settled prior to trial, Attorney Carbone has three decades of experience in the courtroom and will fight on your behalf.

 Depending on the nature of your injuries, Attorney Carbone can help you pursue compensation for damages such as: